javascript-tutorial/en.javascript.info/1-js/03-code-quality/05-testing-mocha/article.md

 A spec has three main building blocks that you can see above:

 `describe("title", function() { ... })`
 : What functionality we're describing.
-Uses to group "workers" -- the `it` blocks.
 In our case we're describing the function `pow`.
+Used to group "workers" -- the `it` blocks.

 `it("use case description", function() { ... })`
 : In the title of `it` we *in a human-readable way* describe the particular use case, and the second argument is a function that tests it.